-The 1960 and first winners of the Intercontinental Cup title where Real Madrid CF, arguably the greatest club side of all time.
+The first winners of the Intercontinental Cup title in 1960 were Real Madrid CF

 After a goalless draw against Peñarol in Montevideo, Real Madrid CF, inspired by the magnificent Ferenc Puskas and Alfredo Di Stefano, crushed the Uruguayan champions 5-1 at home to clinch the title.